nbfc-linux/nbfc-linux/README.md

 |PID File                         | /run/nbfc.pid                         | /run/nbfc\_service.pid                      |
 |Config file                      | ?                                     | /etc/nbfc/nbfc.json                         |

+- NBFC-Linux is engineered to be rock solid.
+It explicitly protects itself from the Linux OOM killer by setting `/proc/self/oom_score_adj` to `-1000`.
+Additionally, all necessary memory allocations are completed at startup, ensuring that the process cannot run out of memory during runtime.
+Once running, the program's memory usage is fully deterministic.
+These stability guarantees are not present in the original NBFC project.

 - The original NBFC service adjusts the fan speeds in intervals of `EcPollIntervall` according to `TemperatureThresholds`. - NBFC Linux directly sets the fan speed (also according to `TemperatureThresholds`).

 - The original NBFC service selects a TemperatureThreshold and applies its `FanSpeed` when the temperature exceeds its `UpThreshold`.
 In contrast, NBFC Linux will select the *next* TemperatureThreshold and apply its `FanSpeed` when the temperature exceeds the *current* `UpThreshold`.
 The provided config files have been reconfigured to account for this change, so that they provide the same behaviour as the original NBFC service.
 If you have a custom config file that works well with the original service, you can port it to NBFC Linux using the [provided tool](/tools/config_to_json.py) (requires python3-lxml).